What is broadband and how does it work?

 Types of broadband

-ADSL is now the oldest and slowest type of broadband, since it only runs on copper cables, and it’s slowly being phased out in the Uk due to faster, affordable broadband packages.
+ADSL is now the oldest and slowest type of broadband, since it only runs on copper cables, and it’s slowly being phased out in the UK in favour of faster alternatives.
+This is part of the UK landline switch-off, which is replacing traditional phone lines with digital connections.

 Use our helpful postcode checker to see what you can get

-Mobile broadband uses cellular networks (like 4G or 5G) to provide internet access.
-Instead of cables or wires, data is transmitted through radio waves between your device and a nearby cell tower.
-You can connect to mobile broadband using a smartphone, a portable hotspot, or a USB dongle plugged into your computer.
+Mobile broadband uses 4G or 5G networks to provide internet access.
+Data is transmitted through radio waves between your device and a nearby cell tower.
+You can connect to mobile broadband using a smartphone, a portable hotspot, or a USB dongle plugged into your computer, which makes it very convenient for people on the go.

-Mobile broadband is very convenient for people on the go, as it allows you to access the internet almost anywhere with cellular coverage.
 Speeds depend on the strength of the signal and the type of network (4G or 5G), with 5G offering much faster speeds and lower latency.
-However, mobile broadband often comes with data limits, and speeds can vary depending on your location and network congestion.

-Fixed wireless is a good option in areas where laying cables or installing fiber isn’t practical, such as rural or hard-to-reach locations.
-Speeds are generally faster than satellite broadband but may not match cable or fibre.
+Fixed wireless is a good option in areas where laying cables or installing fibre isn’t practical, such as rural or hard-to-reach locations.

-Check out our wireless broadband deals to see if there’s package that suits you.
+Check out our wireless broadband deals to see if there’s a package that suits you.

 Broadband vs WiFi: What’s the difference?